ShipStream/openmage-sync/README.md

 Setup
 =====

+Once this extension is installed and the Magento cache has been refreshed you have only three steps:

+1. Configure the plugin in OpenMage/Magento
+2. Create and API Role and API User
+3. Setup the plugin subscription in ShipStream

+## Configuration

+Adjust configuration in System > Configuration > Sales > Shipping Settings > ShipStream Sync section to your needs.

+## Create API User

 This extension does not require any setup other than to create an API Role and API User for the ShipStream plugin.